SpoonX/aurelia-authentication/README.md

 ### Update the aurelia configuration file

-In your aurelia configuration file, add the plugin and inject the aurelia-auth security configuration file for your protected and unprotected endpoints.
+In your aurelia configuration file, add the plugin and inject the aurelia-auth security configuration file.

+While not mandantory, spoonx/aureli-auth is easiest to use in conjunction with [aurelia-api](https://github.com/SpoonX/aurelia-api).
+Aurelia-api allows to setup several endpoints for Rest services.
+This can be used to seperate public and protected routes.
+For that, we first need to register the endpoints with aurelia-api.
+Bellow we setup the endpoints 'auth' and 'protected-api'.
+These will be setup in the proceeding spoonx/aurelia-auth-plugin configuration for authorized access (specified in above authConfig.js example).
+The endpoint 'public-api' bellow could be used for public access only, since we didn't add it above to the 'configureEndpoints' array and thus the access token will not be added by aurelia-auth.

 ```javascript
 import authConfig from './authConfig';